burke1791/burkeql-db/docs/00-intro/project-plan.md

 ### Data Type - Varchar (COMPLETE)

-- 2-byte variable offset array
+- 2-byte variable length overhead
 - talk about how column order in the create statement can differ from how the engine stores columns on disk

 Hard-coded table: